Dragonflydamsel01/Creating-a-series-taxonomy-in-11ty-version-2/README.md

 If you don't fork this version, just copy and paste the relevant files, and pay attention to where they are located:

-1. \_11ty / collections
+1. _11ty / collections

 "seriesCollections.js"

 This creates the collection and names the front matter variables that will be attached to a given collection object.

-2. _includes/layouts/post.njk
+2. Inside  _includes/layouts/post.njk

 CTRL+F to "collections.seriesCollections" (without the quotes)